patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

   ## To be added
   - [x] Flash volume reduction
+  - [x] Bomb volume reduction
-  - [ ] Settings for flash volume reduction
+  - [x] Settings for flash volume reduction
+  - [x] Easy way to start with Windows
   - [ ] Keyboard toggle to switch between High / Low volume
   - [ ] Dink (Helmet Headshot) volume reduction
   - [ ] Toggle for the app (On system tray)